noahehall/theBookOfNoah/0current/blockchain/udacity.md

 - block size: the amount of space a block has to hold information (e.g. 1mb)
   - is decided by the developer
   - determines how long it takes to create a block, and how many blocks will be on the chain. is the same for every block on the chain, and can only be changed via an update
+- block number: identifies the position of this block within the blockchain, i.e. the block # 1 is the first block
+  - genesis block: the block with number 1

+### blockchain

+- a shared digital ledger that contains the entire histoyr of transactions made on the network
+  - i.e. the transaction history of the network
+- a connection of linked blocks joined together by hash values; hash values + blocks are the core components
+  - if the hash value of a block is changed, the hash for the next block is also changed, and next block, etc.
+- all information is immutable